talesin/spotify-cli/doc/coding-guide.md

 # Coding

-Use descriptive file names—no abbreviations.
+Use descriptive file names — no abbreviations.
-Use descriptive variable names—no abbreviations.
+Use descriptive variable names — no abbreviations.
-Use descriptive function names—no abbreviations.
+Use descriptive function names — no abbreviations.
-Use descriptive class names—no abbreviations.
+Use descriptive class names — no abbreviations.
 Always check for existing code before writing new code.
 Do not drastically change existing patterns; iterate on them first.
 Always prefer simple solutions.